 It’s not just a matter of having sex to get pregnant; planning for a baby includes taking stock of your life, like Jones-White, and facing the changes that will come.
-We talked to Frances Yeo, a psychologist with Thomson Paediatric Centre, about assessing the habits that you and your husband have developed, and see what may need to change…
+We talked to Frances Yeo, Principal Psychologist at Thomson Counselling, about assessing the habits that you and your husband have developed, and see what may need to change…

 1) Brush up your healthy lifestyle habits

 In their book Making Babies: A Proven 3-month Program For Maximum Fertility, authors Dr Sami David (the first doctor to successfully perform IVF in New York) and Jill Blakeway (an acupuncturist and herbalist) urge women to look at the three months leading up to conception.
 They refer to this “pre-mester” period as the most crucial time, because the state of your body at this point can greatly affect your fertility and eventual pregnancy.